openvolley/ovml/README.md

 top of the [torch](https://torch.mlverse.org/) R package, meaning that no Python installation is required on your system.

 The package also includes an experimental network specifically for detecting volleyballs.

+**Note:** there are currently memory and GPU issues.
+It will probably crash.
+You have been warned.

 ## Example